 This post contains affiliate links and I may be compensated if you make a purchase after clicking on my links.
 Also, as an Amazon Associate, I earn from qualifying purchases through them as well.

-To read more about Charlotte Mason picture study and to see the other aids I have available, click here.
+To read more about Charlotte Mason picture study and to see the other Picture Study Aids I have available, click here.

 Two of the most intriguing of his surviving sketchbooks, one used from July to October 1813, the other during the same months of 1814, reveal a transformation taking place in Constable’s working method.
 He spent these months in East Bergholt, walking in the fields and lanes of Suffolk and Essex, and each summer he filled a tiny book with pencil drawings.
 The 1813 sketchbook records how Constable examined the countryside in minute detail, ‘picking up’, as he put it, ‘little scraps of trees, plants, ferns, distances &c. &c.’

-I read in several places that he is often dismissed because his paintings are a bit oversaturated in society – on pillows, mugs, greeting cards, sofa art prints, etc. And, admittedly, I didn’t pay him much attention when I was studying his pieces in school as I prefer portrait and genre painting to landscapes.
-But after having read a little more about his life, the fact that he was one of the first plein air artists (meaning he painted at least part of his pieces outside), and how his art was a sort of reaction to the industrial revolution in England gave me a greater appreciation for him and his work.
+I read in several places that he is often dismissed because his paintings are a bit oversaturated in society – on pillows, mugs, greeting cards, sofa art prints, etc. And admittedly, I didn’t pay him much attention when studying his pieces in school as I prefer portrait and genre painting to landscapes.
+But after having read about his life, discovering that he was one of the first plein air artists (meaning he painted the majority of his pieces outside), and learning that his art was a kind of reaction to the industrial revolution in England gave me a greater appreciation for him and his work.

 Caveats